mkhrapov/sansumoku/README.md

 What would you find interesting in this repo as a developer?

 - Custom board is implemented using drawing in Core Graphics
-- AI Engine is implemented in C, so you can learn how to integrated reasonably complex C code with Swift.
+- AI Engine is implemented in C, so you can learn how to integrate reasonably complex C code with Swift.
 - [Monte Carlo Tree Search](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search) algorithm

 ![Sansumoku screenshot](img/sansumoku.png)